 So often, athletes blame their hip mobility problems on tight hamstrings.
 But when I assess their hamstring flexibility, more often than not, their PASSIVE hamstring motion is good.
 They just lack the ability to actively move through their full range of motion.
 That is where the band pullover straight leg raise comes in.
 This exercise will help athletes activate their core and move their hamstring through its’ full available motion.

 Hamstring PAILS & RAILS

-SOMETIMES, passive hamstring flexibility is to blame and we need to work on improving the tissues ability to elongate.
-BUT we don’t want to end up in the previous scenario where passive motion is good but the athlete cannot actively use it.
-So my go-to drill for improving hamstring muscle flexibility are PAILS & RAILS.
+Sometimes, passive hamstring flexibility is to blame, and we need to work on improving the tissues ability to elongate.
+BUT we don’t want to end up in the previous scenario where passive motion is good, but the athlete cannot actively use it.
+So my go-to drill for improving hamstring muscle flexibility is PAILS & RAILS.

 Lunging Hip Flexor

-By now you’ve probably realized I’m not the biggest fan of passive mobility stretching, band distractions, or soft tissue tools that only temporarily improve range of motion such as foam rolling.
-So when hip flexors need to be stretched I prefer active stretching where the muscle is elongated but the glutes and abs are still very engaged.
+When hip flexors need to be stretched, I prefer active stretching where the muscle is elongated, but the glutes and abs are still very engaged.
 This makes the lunging hip flexor one of my favorites as the hip flexor complex is stretched through the range of motion while the rest of the body is working hard.
-When preformed correctly, this is much more difficult than it looks.
+When performed correctly, this is much more difficult than it looks.

 Hip Internal Rotation PAILs and RAILs do wonders for many athletes feel chronic stiffness in their hip joint capsule.
 We often ignore the importance of hip internal rotation in mobility work.
 When limited, we’ll often see hip flexion and squat depth suffer.